mwpenny/gbplay/docs/_game-protocols/Tetris.md

 The round end screen displays who won or lost, or whether the round ended in a draw.
 The master player (who always appears as Mario) decides when to move on by pressing start, at which point `0x60` is sent (acknowledged with `0x27`) followed by `0x79`.
+The required delay between transfers is ~30 ms.

 What happens next depends on whether a player has won 4 rounds or not.
 If yes, both games return to difficulty selection.
-If no, another round begins (pre-game initialization state).
+If no, another round begins (pre-round initialization state).
 There is no opportunity to change the music.

 ## Summary and notes